 The immaculately-presented accommodation includes an arresting combination of stunning antique pieces belonging to the family, set alongside sumptuous soft furnishings, cosy tweeds and organic fabrics in calming neutral tones with stylish contemporary bathrooms and kitchen.

 The accommodation is designed around two outside spaces; a courtyard complete with the original well and a lawned garden with terrace for outside dining.
 A table tennis table with badminton and darts board in an adjacent barn provides some wet weather entertainment.

 15% discount available on all remaining dates in August 2019.

 25% low occupancy discount - available on 7 night stays during low season for parties of up to 4 guests making use of 2 bedrooms only.

 Impressive living space created from the former coach house.
 Seating area for 8 with log burner.
 Dining table for 10.
 French doors to courtyard.
 Bluetooth speaker.

-Fully equipped kitchen with single electric oven with 4 ring hob, full-size fridge, under counter freezer, slimline dishwasher, washing machine with dryer, microwave and digital radio.
+Fully equipped kitchen with single electric oven with 4 ring hob, full-size fridge, under counter freezer, full size dishwasher, washing machine with dryer, microwave and digital radio.
 Dining table for 6 and additional seating at the kitchen island for 2.